shenanigans123/cidr_convert/README.md

-# cidr_convert
+# CIDR Convert
-Plugin for Sublime Text Editor
+Plugin for Sublime Text Editor 2/3

 Converts IPv4 addresses to/from cidr notation.
 Detects and converts addresses between the formats: